ipilcher/sht/docs/robin-hood.md

 *PSL_h = (hypothetical_position - ideal_position + table_size) mod table_size*

-The Robin Hood insertion and search algorithms depend heavily on PSLs (actual and hypothetical), although they are calculated with addition rather than the formulas above.
+The Robin Hood insertion and search algorithms depend heavily on PSLs (actual and hypothetical), although they are calculated step-by-step instead of using the formulas above.

 ## Insertion algorithm